-Multiple positions available with a concentration in writing, graphic design, photography and/or social media planning and production.
-Internship focus will relate to skills and strengths of candidate(s).
+Multiple student positions or internships available with a concentration in writing, graphic design, video, audio, photography and/or social media planning and production.
+Position focus will relate to skills and strengths of candidate(s).

-Routine but critical matters to be handled by the marketing communications intern(s), include drafting compiling media distribution lists; maintaining images and captions for promotion; updating the arts website; assisting with promotional events; fulfilling media, campus, and regional requests for materials or information; undertaking research, writing, and/or editing projects as needed; and maintaining media files.
+Routine but critical matters to be handled by the marketing communications assistant(s), include a mix of drafting and compiling media distribution lists; maintaining images and captions for promotion; updating the arts website; assisting with promotional events; fulfilling media, campus, and regional requests for materials or information; undertaking research, writing, and/or editing projects as needed; and maintaining media files and monthly reports

-- Completed or currently pursuing a BA in the arts, communications, marketing or the humanities preferred.
-Keen sensitivity to written and spoken language, including individual and institutional “voice.”
+- Must be a current student, preferably pursuing a BA or advanced degree in the arts, communications, marketing, or the humanities preferred.
+Keen sensitivity to written and spoken language, including individual and institutional voice.